 During the past year, I have presented at and attended several virtual conferences for early childhood educators.
 The sessions that always seem to fill up fast relate to outdoor learning.
 This is certainly a topic of much interest around the country.
 And for good reason.

 There is much research to support the cognitive and physiological benefits of outdoor learning.
 Studies have shown that children have improved well-being from time spent outside.
 Enhanced relationship skills, less aggression, reduced stress, increased physical activity, and better eye health and vitamin D levels from sunlight are just a smattering of the health benefits for children.

 Superior academic performance can also be linked to outdoor learning.
-Being outside can help children have increased attention, be more motivated to learn and to control impulses more effectively.
+Being outside can help children have increased attention, be more motivated to learn, and control impulses more effectively.
 There is even proof of enhanced critical thinking, problem-solving, and creativity.
 Finally, research shows a boost in achievement in many academic areas.
 For some great graphics and more info on specific studies, check out the Children and Nature Networks website.

 This idea of increased academic performance made me reflect on all the ways children can learn outdoors.
 Of course, we immediately think of science as the key subject to be learned in this environment.
 Giving children magnifying glasses, binoculars, and bug viewers, allows them to hone their observation skills as well as their knowledge of characteristics of living organisms.
 Seeing creatures in their natural environments can also lead to an understanding of habitats and the relationships of those organisms to their environments, which is often a science standard found in early learning state guidelines.

 What about a little outdoor math learning?
 Having some sorting trays available to classify collections gathered outdoors is the perfect start to building number concepts.
-Get those magnifying glasses out again to hunt for the many patterns that naturally occur in the outdoor environment.
-Counting, shapes and measurement can all be practiced using items found in the outdoor play area.
+Get those magnifying glasses out again to hunt for the many patterns naturally occurring in outdoor environments.
+Counting, shapes, and measurement can all be practiced using items found in the outdoor play area.